 Are Crested Geckos Good Pets for Beginners?

-Crested Geckos are omnivores that usually eat insects and fruit.
-Most Crested Geckos kept as pets eat a diet of live insects and commercially prepared reptile pellets.
+Crested geckos are omnivores that usually eat insects and fruit.
+Most crested geckos kept as pets eat a diet of live insects and commercially prepared reptile pellets.
 Though easy to care for, it is important to note that may naturally carry bacteria that are harmful to human health, such as Salmonella.
 Therefore, hygiene is of utmost importance when it comes to handling them.

 Should Heat Lamps Be Kept on at Night?